 One of the best ways to relieve your back and leg pain in the long-term is by strengthening your abdominal and back muscles and making your hips, quads, and hamstrings more flexible.
 It is crucial that you identify which muscle imbalances you have, and then devise a solid treatment plan to correct them.
 This treatment is called Muscle Balance Therapy.
 It is safe, effective and you can do it from the comfort of your own home.

 To learn more about Muscle Balance Therapy, click here.

-If you experience lower back pain that descends into your buttocks or legs that is made worse by walking and other activities like bending or lifting – along with leg pain, numbness or weakness – a nerve in your lower back may be affected.
+If you experience lower back cramps that descends into your buttocks or legs that is made worse by walking and other activities like bending or lifting – along with leg pain, numbness or weakness – a nerve in your lower back may be affected.
 This condition is known as sciatica.
 Such lower back pain leg problems may be caused by a nerve being pinched by a protruding disc or in-growth of bone from the joints, known as bone spurs.

 If you think you are experiencing the symptoms of sciatica, check out the sciatica resources section of our website.